gher-uliege/Diva-Workshops/notebooks/3-Analysis/readme.md

 1. [13-processing-parameter-optimization.ipynb](13-processing-parameter-optimization.ipynb): how to further optimise the analysis parameters.
 1. [14-cpme-demo.ipynb](14-cpme-demo.ipynb): computation of the error field using the so-called CPME method.
 1. [15-example-analysis.ipynb](15-example-analysis.ipynb): how to run a simple analysis?
-1. [90-full-analysis.ipynb](90-full-analysis.ipynb): a full example, from data to 4D netCDF and XML for the catalog.
+1. [90-full-analysis.ipynb](90-full-analysis.ipynb): a full example, from data to 4D netCDF and XML for the Sextant catalog.